core-wg/oscore/draft-ietf-core-object-security.md

   * If the request was not an Observe registration, then go to 8.

-  * If the request was an Observe registration and the Partial IV is present in the response, then initialize or update the Notification Number with the 'Partial IV' parameter, if the Partial IV was greater than the Notification Number, as described in {{replay-notifications}}, and follow the processing specified in {{notifications}} .
+  * If the request was an Observe registration and the Partial IV is present in the response then follow the processing described in {{notifications}} and {{replay-notifications}}:

+  - initialize the Notification Number (if first successfully received notification), or
+  - overwrite the Notification Number (if the received Partial IV was greater than the Notification Number).

 Replace step 8 of {{ver-res}} with: